 In this section we discuss briefly some related work in providing fair-exchange broadly in E-commerce or in other E-transactions.
 In previous works, trusted third party (TTP) is used in most of the fair exchange protocols either in offline mode or in online mode.
 By using the third party in off-line mode, the optimistic fair exchange protocols have a considerable contribution in the field of fair exchanges in Ecommerce.
 There are some GSR protocols for fair exchange in which the participants increase the probability of fair exchange gradually over several rounds of message exchanges.
 The idea of using a trusted third party in on-line mode to obtain non-repudiation of origin and delivery of an email message was proposed by Deng et al. [3] and Zhou and Gollmann [5].
 In essence, these protocols are similar.
 An E-Payment Protocol to Realize Fair- Exchange by Q.Zhang, K.Mayes, K. Markantonakis et. al in 2004 [17] has been designed to provide a user centric m-payment solution over internet by ensuring fair exchange, customer's anonymity and implementing an embedded biometric authentication framework for high security requirement.
+Using an on-line trusted third party the protocol involves twelve message exchanges.
+The protocol proposes the sensitive information, viz., user's private key etc are to be stored in SIM card and non-repudiation of the origin (NRO) for the request and response is achieved by digital signatures using the sender's private keys.
+The protocol has no conflict with customer's anonymity property.
 The correctness of the product is assured by theory of cross validation within this protocol.
 But maintaining on-line third party makes the protocol costly in implementation and use.
-There are several fair exchange protocols that use third party in offline mode, when it is required and hence they are optimistic fair exchange protocol.
-These protocols are designed either to sign a contract or to purchase a digital product.
-An Optimistic Contract Signing Protocol [7] has